Ariadne (1795 ship): Voyage to Africa (1805)

 Captain James Pierce Carroll acquired a letter of marque on 6 April 1805.
 Lloyd's List reported on 17 December 1805 that Ariadne, Carroll, master, had arrived at Cork from Africa.

-4th slave trading voyage (1806–Loss)
+4th voyage transporting enslaved people (1806–Loss)

 Captain Robert Thompson acquired a letter of marque on 18 March 1806.
 He left Liverpool on 7 April.
 Lloyd's List reported on 30 September that Ariadne, Thompson, master, had arrived at Loango from Liverpool.

 Fate

-Lloyd's List reported on 28 November that the French privateer Guadaloupienne had captured Ariadne, of Liverpool and from Angola, and taken her into Guadaloupe.
+Lloyd's List reported on 28 November 1806, that the French privateer Guadaloupienne had captured Ariadne, of Liverpool and from Angola, and taken her into Guadaloupe.

+In 1806, 33 British vessels engaged in the triangular trade were lost.
+Eight were lost in the Middle Passage, i.e., while sailing from Africa to the West Indies.